 Well, I’ve got you covered with my list of the top gifts for backpackers.
-All items were chosen for their small size, low weight, versatility, and usability.
+All items were chosen for their versatility and usability.

-Best of all, almost all of the items listed won’t break the bank.
+Best of all, while I’ve got an “under $25” section, almost all of the gifts listed are affordable.

 - Before You Shop